-Our residential buildings in Manchester, Concord and Dover, New Hampshire house nearly 500 people on any given night.
+Our residential buildings in Manchester, Concord, Dover, and Wolfeboro, New Hampshire house nearly 500 people on any given night.
 These refurbished historic sites and newly-built housing facilities are carefully planned and maintained with sustainable design principles.
 They offer clean, safe, affordable living to the many residents who come to call FIT home.

 FIT provides an array of housing options to meet the diverse needs of homeless individuals and families.

-- Lowell Street Housing Program (17 units) is shared housing for use by individuals and families in need of shelter while they wait for a Transitional or Permanent Supportive Housing unit to become available.
+- Lowell Street Housing Program (17 units) is shared housing for use by individuals and families in need of transitional housing, as well as some units of permanent housing.

 - Other Housing Assistance.
 By partnering with local landlords and housing agencies, FIT provides access to additional housing options for homeless individuals and families